 GO-Global can be installed and run on guest operating systems that are managed by hypervisor products such as VMware ESXi, Microsoft Hyper-V, and Citrix Hypervisor.
-GO-Global is not supported on computers that have the Hyper-V role or feature enabled.

-The GO-Global Host does not support systems that have Hypervisor Code Integrity (HVCI) enabled.
-When HVCI is enabled, System Information reports that Virtualization based security is Running.
-If the GO-Global Host is installed on a system where Virtualization based security is listed as Running in System Information, the system will fail to start or the GO-Global System Extensions Driver will fail to load.
-To run GO-Global on such a system, Virtualization Technology must be disabled in the computer's BIOS.
+The GO-Global Host does not support systems on which Virtualization-based security is Running.
+If the GO-Global Host is installed on a system where Virtualization-based security is listed as Running in System Information, the system will fail to start or the GO-Global System Extensions Driver will fail to load.
+To run GO-Global on such a system, Virtualization-based security must be disabled.